Advance reservations for in-cabin pet travel are required.

 - In-cabin travel for pets is booked on a space-available basis.

 - A customer traveling with an in-cabin pet cannot be seated in the bulkhead or an emergency exit row.

-- One pet per flight is allowed in United Global FirstSM, United First®, United BusinessFirst® and United Business® (select aircraft only).
+- Two pets per flight are allowed in United Global FirstSM, United First®, United BusinessFirst® and United Business® (select aircraft only).

 - Pets are not permitted in United Global First, United First, United BusinessFirst or United Business on Boeing 747, 757, 767, 777 or 787 aircraft due to limited storage space under the seat.